Exhibit Rules & Regulations

 TERMS OF PAYMENT

-The exhibitor agrees to enclose with the application full payment.
+The exhibiting/sponsoring company agrees to enclose with the application full payment.
 Payments should be by credit card or by check in US dollars drawn on a US bank payable to NADCA.
 Booth space will not be assigned under any circumstances unless accompanied by full payment.
-Any company requesting to pay later than net 90 days after the receipt of invoice, agrees to pay a deposit in the amount equivalent to the cancellation processing fee, at the time of application. ($200 per 10 x 10 exhibit or 10% of total sponsorship fee)
+Any company requesting to pay later than net 30 days after the receipt of invoice, agrees to pay a deposit in the amount equivalent to the cancellation processing fee, at the time of application. ($200 per 10 x 10 exhibit or 10% of total sponsorship/advertising fee)

 ASSIGNMENT OF SPACE

-Space will be assigned for all exhibit applications received by Monday, December 9, 2019, first according to booth size (largest booths first) and then according to Priority Points (for NADCA Associate Members only).
-All exhibit applications received after the deadline will be assigned in the order they are received.
+Should COVID restrictions be lifted at the host hotel, allowing for exhibit space to be erected, space will be assigned first according to booth size (largest booths first) and then according to Priority Points (for NADCA Associate Members only).
 Assignment of exhibit space made by NADCA is considered accepted unless rejected in writing and received by NADCA management within 14 days from the date space confirmation was received.

 NADCA reserves the right to make any revisions necessary to the floor plan.
 Exhibitors wishing to avoid assignment of space adjacent to that of a particular competitor should note that on their applications.
 Careful consideration will be given to all such requests but cannot be guaranteed.
 NADCA reserves the right to exercise its sole discretion in the acceptance or refusal of applications.